 Financial reporting is more than simply looking at your balance sheet and income statement—it’s about understanding what those units mean and how they affect your bottom line.
 Financial reporting provides insight into the following:

 - Where your money comes from—and where it goes

 - How much revenue was generated by each product or service offered by the business

 - The profitability of each product or service provided by the business

-Marketing is a large part of running a business.
-It can be expensive and time-consuming, but it doesn’t have to be repetitive or boring.
-Using a virtual assistant for marketing tasks can save time and money by outsourcing the more tedious parts of your marketing efforts.
+Marketing, including social media marketing, is a large part of running a business.
+It can be expensive and time-consuming, but it shouldn’t be repetitive or boring.
+A virtual assistant for marketing tasks can save time and money by outsourcing the tedious parts of your marketing efforts.

-You may already know that VAs are great at aspects such as social media scheduling and email response times (see above), but what about those other tasks?
+You may already know that VAs are great at social media scheduling and email response times (see above), but what about those other tasks?
 Here are some ideas: